rd--/blksc3/md/faq.md

 ## What is the toolbox?

 ## How are the notes texts defined?

+For each .json help file there is a corresponding .sl file.
+The notes are any text in the .sl following a comment line containing the string `---- notes.md ----`.

 ## Where are the initials in the help files explained?